 Re-potting - Fill 4" pots with dampened potting soil and label each.
 Apply a faint amount of fertilizer or compost being careful that fertilizer doesn't touch the plant.
 Place them out of direct sunlight for a few hours during the day for seven days.
 This will acclimatize them to the full strength of the sun for their lifespan outdoors.
 White or light color spots on the leaves may indicate an over-exposure to the sun.

 Tomato plant stems are stronger when they've been re-potted three or four times before transplanted outdoors.

-Acclimating - This procedure allows the plants to adapt to the outdoors a little at a time and begins about two weeks before transplanting into the garden.
+Acclimating - This procedure allows the plants to adapt to the outdoors a little at a time.
+Begin one to two weeks before transplanting into the garden.
 Transfer them outside on a shady day in an area where it is not windy for one or two hours, then return them indoors.
-Repeat this for six or seven days adding an hour each day.
+Repeat when your schedule permits adding an hour each day.

 Be gentle with the stems and roots, the leaves are not as important because they can grow back.
 Touching tomato leaves when they are wet increases the risk of mold.
 A good soak from the bottom of the pots for ten minutes once a week as mentioned above, will keep water off the seedlings.

 Garden plan - Outline a sketch on paper of the locations for each plant, flower and vegetable.
 Consider whether you need a trellis or chain-link fence for vines such as peas and squash, and stakes for tomato and cucumber.
 Refer to the seed packs for sun, shade and water recommendations.
 The companion planting method helps the soil retain nutrients and keeps pests to a minimum.